ALib C++ Library

 2.1.1 Source Location

-Objects of type Message relate to a source code location, which is reflected by fields File , Line and Function .
+Objects of type Message relate to a source code location, which is reflected by field CI.

 It depends on the using software which macro should be used.
-It must be noted, that with the use of macro ALIB_CALLER, even in release compilations, information about the name and location of C++ source code files and method names is included in the data segment of the executable or library built.
-Hence this is rather a "political" or "commercial" question to answer.
+It must be noted that with the use of macro ALIB_CALLER, even in release compilations, information about the name and location of C++ source code files and method names is included in the data segment of the executable or library built.
+Hence, this is rather a "political" or "commercial" question to answer.
 Internally, ALib exclusively uses the "pruning" version ALIB_CALLER_NULLED.
-This is due to the fact that otherwise a using software's executable would include source information of ALib which may not be wanted.
+This is because otherwise using software's executable would include source information of ALib which may not be wanted.

 Note